-7.2 Estate Multiplier Method
+VII.B Estate Multiplier Method

 A large body of work has used the estate multiplier method in which wealth-at-death is weighted by the inverse mortality rate conditional on age, gender, and wealth.
-Lampman (1962) is the classic US study and has been followed by many others, including the official personal wealth estimates from the Statistics of Income (see Johnson (1994, 2011) for a compendium of these studies).
+Lampman (1962) is the classic US study and has been followed by many others, including the official personal wealth estimates from the Statistics of Income (see Johnson 1994, 2011 for a compendium of these studies).
 Kopczuk and Saez (2004) have produced top wealth shares for the 1916-2000 period using the estate multiplier method; we extend these series to 2012 using the same methodology.

-As shown in the top panel of Figure 10, from 1916 to 1976 the estate-based top 0.1% wealth share is remarkably similar to the one we obtain by capitalizing incomes in both level and trend.
-The similarity despite different sources and methods gives credibility to the finding that wealth concentration declined a lot during the first half of the 20th century (see also Wolff, 2002).
-However, there is a large discrepancy between the two sources after 1976: we find a sharp increase in wealth concentration, while estate data display no increase at all since 1985.57 How can we explain the gap between estate-multiplier estimates and ours?58
+As shown in Figure X Panel A, from 1916 to 1976 the estate-based wealth share of the top 0.1% is remarkably similar to the one we obtain by capitalizing incomes in both level and trend.
+The similarity, despite different sources and methods, gives credibility to the finding that wealth concentration declined a lot during the first half of the 20th century (see also Wolff 2002).
+However, there is a large discrepancy between the two sources after 1976: we find a sharp increase in wealth concentration, while estate data display no increase at all since 1985.
+62 How can we explain the gap between estate-mutliplier estimates and ours?
+63